gully/decotengu/doc/algo.rst

 #.
 Let `stages` be free ascent stages.
 #.
 For each `stage` in `stages`

-   a) If not first stage, let `gas_steps` be gas mix switch dive steps.
+   a) If not first stage, let `gas_steps` be gas mix switch dive steps and
-   b) `steps.extend(gas_steps)`.
+      `steps.extend(gas_steps)`.
-   c) Find absolute pressure of depth of first decompression stop.
+   b) Find absolute pressure of depth of first decompression stop.
 Search
       between `stage.depth` and `stage.target`.
-   d) If found
+   c) If found

       a) Let `step` be ascent dive step from `stage.depth` to depth of first decompression stop and `steps.append(step)`.
       b) Break loop.

-   e) If not found, let `step` be ascent dive step from `stage.depth` to
+   d) If not found, let `step` be ascent dive step from `stage.depth` to
       `stage.target` and `steps.append(step)`.

-   f) If in decompression zone already, break loop.
+   e) If in decompression zone already, break loop.

 #.
 Let `stages` be decompression ascent stages.
 #.
 For each `stage` in `stages`